Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/accounts.md

 ## Account Creation

-To create an account, you'll need to reach out to Ming for him to create them for you at the moment.
-GNPS2 is in slow closed beta to make sure everything is working properly and is slowly ramping up for community use.
+To create an account, you'll need to reach out to Ming to get an signup token.
+Once you have a token, please create an account [here](https://gnps2.org/user/signup).

+GNPS2 is in closed beta to make sure everything is working properly and is slowly ramping up for community use.

 Thank you for your patience!